 • Refurbishes and tests it

-• Sells to members at cost + small margin
+• Sells to members at cost plus a small margin

-Enterprise hardware is often sold for pennies on the dollar.
-A 3-year-old Dell OptiPlex that cost €800 new might sell for €80 at auction.
-The cooperative absorbs the complexity of sourcing, testing, and warranty — individual members get sovereign hardware at near-business prices.
+Enterprise hardware sells for a fraction of its original price.
+A 3-year-old Dell OptiPlex that cost €800 new might go for €80 at auction.
+The cooperative absorbs the painful parts (sourcing, testing, warranty) and individual members get sovereign hardware at close to business prices.
+It chips away at the 40% gap from a completely different direction: cheaper hardware instead of cleverer ownership.

-For my service cluster model, I’m starting with a hybrid approach:
+For my service cluster model I’m starting with a hybrid, because no single option breaks the paradox cleanly:

 Phase 1: BYOH for early adopters